Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

   </ol>
   </Steps>

-  ## Generating an SSH Key for your K3s Cluster
+  ## Generating an SSH Key for your Cluster

   <Alert type="info">

+You only need to generate a public SSH key for your K3s Clusters.

 K3s (AWS EC2) clusters will be released soon.
 Keep an eye on our email/forum communications and documentation updates not to miss them!